DLXPlugins/highlight-and-share/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin for highlighting text and sharing it via Twitter or Facebook.
+A WordPress plugin for highlighting text and sharing it via Twitter.

 == Description ==

-A WordPress plugin for highlighting text and sharing it via Twitter or Facebook.
+A WordPress plugin for highlighting text and sharing it via Twitter.

 Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook is also present when highlighting text as a convenience.